fabiospampinato/vscode-todo-plus/README.md

 - **Custom special tags**: special tags' names and their colors can be customized
 - **Timekeeping**: you can mark todos as started and track elapsed time until completion
 - **Archive**: you can move completed todos to a special "Archive" section with a shortcut
+- **Embedded todos**: it's common to have //TODO or //FIXME comments to your code, this extension can detect those as well

 ## Install